This article has links to products and services we love, which we may make commission from.

 Back on the A9 road again, if coming from west to east, keep an eye out for the striking white building on the cliff around Dunbeath.
 That’s Dunbeath Castle, a luxury wedding venue.

-Stop for food or tea and cake at the adorable River Bothy in Berriedale.
+Stop for food, tea, and cake at the adorable River Bothy in Berriedale.

-This cafe as indoors and outside seating, incredible cakes and a gift shop.
+This cafe has indoor and outdoor seating, incredible cakes, and a gift shop.

-Helmsdale (Sutherland) town itself has a parking, a couple of pubs with beer gardens and a harbour.
+Helmsdale (Sutherland) town has parking, pubs with beer gardens and a harbour.

 This was a resettlement town built in 1814.